-Like the other models, you’ll need to “fence” off the perimeter of your yard as well as garden patches before you mow (or rather it mows) for the first time.
+Like the other models, you’ll need to “fence-off” the perimeter of your lawn and garden areas before you mow for the first time.
 That said, you can also adjust the map of your yard via the app to mark additional zones to avoid.
-This is necessary for ditches or more rugged areas where the mower might struggle for adequate traction.
+This is necessary for ditches or more rugged areas where the mower might struggle with adequate traction.

 Honda Miimo HRM520

-It’s really no surprise that Honda — the company that brought us Asimo — was one of the pioneering robotic lawn-care manufacturers.
-Overall, the Miimo HRM520 is one of our favorite offerings on the market, with its 0.75-acre mowing capability and an impressive slope mowing capability of up to 25 degrees.
+It’s really no surprise that Honda — the company that brought us Asimo — was one of the pioneering robotic lawn care manufacturers.
+Overall, the Miimo HRM520 is one of our favorite offerings on the market, with its three-quarter-acre mowing capability and an impressive slope mowing capability of up to 25 degrees.

-The HRM520’s app allows you to adjust the cutting height, start or stop the unit, and also manage a calendar, all from your smartphone.
-This model also uses an innovative “continuous cutting system” where the machine trims your lawn about an inch multiple times a week.
-Honda says this promotes better growth and overall yard health versus much less infrequent and larger cuts.
+The HRM520’s app allows you to adjust the cutting height, start or stop the unit, and also manage a calendar all from your smartphone.
+This model uses an innovative “continuous cutting system,” where the machine trims your lawn about one inch multiple times a week.
+Honda says this promotes better growth and overall yard health versus infrequent and larger cuts.